 Mr and Mrs Khan, both age 39, live with their two daughters aged 9 and 13 in a three bedroom house.
 Their rent is £120 a week and they would normally receive £15 per week in Housing Benefit.
 As their daughters are expected to share a bedroom they are regarded as having one extra bedroom.
 Their Housing Benefit is reduced by a Bedroom Tax reduction of 14% of £120, ie £16.80, so this takes them off Housing Benefit altogether.

 Joe is disabled, gets Universal Credit, and lives on his own in a 2 bedroom flat.
 His sister comes to stay with him when his disability causes him problems at night- usually once or twice a week.
-Because he gets Disability Living Allowance (middle rate care) and his sister sleeps in the second bedroom when she visits, he fits the rules that allow his ‘extra’ bedroom so his Universal Credit entitlement will not be reduced by the Bedroom Tax.
+Because he gets standard rate daily living component of Personal Independence Payment and his sister sleeps in the second bedroom when she visits, he fits the rules that allow his ‘extra’ bedroom so his Universal Credit entitlement will not be reduced by the Bedroom Tax.

 What can I do?